acostoss/Skrilleenshox/README.md

 ### About

-I grew tired of not having a decent puuush alternative in Linux, so this came to be.
+I grew tired of not having a decent [puush](http://puush.me) alternative in Linux, so this came to be.

 Some code is lifted from [tyru's"gyazo-linux"](https://github.com/tyru/gyazo-linux) script.